Decoding CARC 129: Mastering the Critical Relationship Between CPT® 90460 and ICD-10 Z23

 The Documentation That Prevents Denials

+Proper medical billing documentation is your first line of defense against claim denials.
 Want to avoid CARC 129 denials?
 Your documentation needs to clearly show:

 Child is 18 or younger (with proof)

-The vaccine is age-appropriate
+The vaccine is age-appropriate per CDC immunization schedule

-Clinical rationale is clearly spelled out
+Clinical rationale is clearly documented in medical record

-Face-to-face discussion with provider (not just a handout)
+Direct provider-patient/guardian interaction (not just a handout)

-Specific vaccine benefits and risks are discussed
+Specific vaccine benefits, risks, and side effects are discussed

 Patient/guardian questions and provider answers